-Camping is a highly popular and cheap way to explore Kenya while getting up close and personal to its natural environment and landscape.
+Camping is a highly popular and cheap way to explore Kenya.
 This is, of course, a very common overnight accommodation used on safaris deep into one of the country’s many national parks like Masai Mara National Reserve.

 However, those wishing to go it alone trekking can pitch a tent in the wilderness quite easily.
 There are many campgrounds found commonly in the wildlife reserves and national parks that explorers can make use of.
 These often have onsite amenities and protection from some of the natural dangers.
 However, as always, visitors should remember to minimize their environmental impact as much as possible and remember to respect the local wildlife.

-For tourists exploring mid-range to premium options of where to stay in Kenya for safaris, tented camps offer a more substantial and comfortable option for those looking for creature comforts en-route.
+Tented camps offer a more substantial and comfortable option for those looking for creature comforts during a safari.
 These luxury camps are usually found in prime locations for viewing the national wildlife and offer some spectacular vistas of the country.